embecosm/dcEmb/man/source/howto.rst

 motion" function evaluating the rate of change of the state, given the current state, and a main "generative model" function that iteratively applies the runge-kutta method to this to produce a time series.
-In the current version of the code, we also implement an explicit :code:`forward model()` function that explicitly wraps the entire forward model.
+In the current version of the code, we also implement a :code:`forward model()` function that explicitly wraps the entire forward model.
 We should implement these functions as member functions of our dynamic_3body_model class.
 To do this, we will first need to change our dynamic_3body_model.hh header file to include